JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 Then append the template to the shadowRoot
 <br>

-Outside of the constructor, create a built in static mehtod ***observeAttributes()*** , this method will observe the change of value for our attributes created earlier
+Outside of the constructor, create a built in static mehtod ***observeAttributes()*** , this method will observe the change of value for our attributes created earlier.

 >static get observedAttributes() {return ['name', 'email', 'comment' ];}

+Outside of the attribute method, create a attributeChangedCallback method. this will take in the parameters of property, oldValue, and newValue. within the code block we will check to see if property equals the attribute.
+If it does then we change our template to hold the value of what was entered.

+>  if(property === "comment"){
 >
+>if(this.commentHolder){this.commentHolder.textContent = newValue}

+Do this for name and email as well.
+Creating the commentHolder will come soon.

+Outside of the changedCallback method, create a method called ***connectedCallback*** , this sets up the ShadowDOM template.

+first create variables for name, email and comment

+> this.commentHolder = this.shadowRoot.querySelector('#comments')
+>
+>this.commentHolder.innerText = this.getAttribute('comment')
+>
+> const commentInput = this.getAttribute("comment")

+still inside the connectedCallback, time to input the logic for entered values.

+>   if(commentInput !== 0){this.commentHolder.textContent = commentInput}

+then to finish this file up call on customElemts.define

+> window.customElements.define('comment-component',CommentComponent);

+^ this lets the component render on the window(screen)

+final step will be to export

+> export default './commentComponent.js'